rl-institut/beamer_theme/README.md

 and then: happy building your own slides :tada:.

-See the example slides for some hints on how to create slides with latex beamer.
+See the `example_slides.tex` for some hints on how to create slides with latex beamer.

 If [bibtex](https://de.wikipedia.org/wiki/BibTeX) citations are used, run the following commands for correctly processing newly added citations